-The certificate program consists of thirty (30) credits in Early Childhood.
-These are designed to develop the basic skills and knowledge necessary in Early Childhood Education.
+The certificate program consists of thirty (30) credits in Early Childhood Education.
+These courses are designed to develop the basic skills and knowledge necessary in Early Childhood Education.
 The curriculum is a form of a connector, or intensified refresher program, for those who have either been away from academic studies for a while and/or have been engaged in group child care without formal training in the area.
 For further information, contact the Program Coordinator.

 Course No. Title Credits

 ENGH101 Composition 3

 PSYH111 General Psychology I 3

 PSYH203 Child Development 3

-ECEH101 Introduction to Early Childhood Education 3
+ECEH101 Introduction to Early Childhood Educ cation3

 ECEH103 Creative Experiences for Children 3

 ECEH109 Science and Math for Children 3

 ECEH141 Infant/Toddler Development 3

 ECEH176 Health, Safety & Nutrition 3

 ECEH210 Observation and Participation 3

-ECEH231 Early Language and Literacy Development 3
+ECEH231 Early Language and Literacy Develo pment 3

 Total Credit Hours 30